The ‘Beer Guy' Moment Was Worth an Estimated $8M in Ads. Bud Light Tells How It Happened

 Marketing experts say the “beer guy” moment is worth an estimated $8 million and that we'll see more ads that seize on viral events.

 On Monday morning, Adams called a Bud Light call center and an on-the-ball customer service representative took down his phone number.
-By the following night, Adams was an internet hero and Bud Light was sending him to Houston to see his beloved Washington Nationals win the World Series.
+By the following night, Bud Light was sending Adams to Houston to see his beloved Washington Nationals win the World Series.

 Bud Light gave News4 a behind-the-scenes look at how they found the “beer guy” and made him the star of a nationally televised ad within 48 hours.